What is the oldest book in the Bible?

 🎨 Toni Morrison and the Echo of Suffering – What Is the Oldest Book in the Bible?

-Toni Morrison once said she wrote for Black people “in the same way that Tolstoy wrote for Russians.”
+Toni Morrison once said she wrote for Black people “in the same way that Leo Tolstoy wrote for Russians.”
 She also wrote about grief, pain, and survival — themes as old as storytelling itself.

 In Beloved, suffering isn’t just personal.
 It’s historical.
 Deep-rooted.
 And sometimes, beyond explanation.
 That’s where Morrison meets the Book of Job, the oldest book in the Bible.
 Job loses everything and demands to know why.
 God doesn’t really explain.
 Morrison’s characters also endure unspeakable loss.
 And they, too, go on.